nlieb/PyTron/README.md

 ## A.I.
 Explanation:

-(default).
+The AI for PyTron is fairly simple.
+We have two AIs, one random AI and one that considers 'controlled territory' (default).
 The random AI will for every tick simply have a 10% chance to chose a new direction.
 The territory based AI is slightly more sophisticated and calculates the total number of reachable squares that a player can reach before all other players for a given direction.
 For every tick, the territory based AI will consider all possible moves